brkdnmz/auth-sandbox/README.md

   - [Prisma](https://www.prisma.io/docs): A dope ORM that makes it easy to manage DBs.
 I pretty much like it!
     - I have previously wanted to introduce [Drizzle ORM](https://orm.drizzle.team/) in this project.
 However, it had so many bugs that I got pretty frustrated.
 I think they need some time getting Drizzle to a trustable level.
   - [Zod](https://zod.dev/): A validation library.
 The TypeScript that works in runtime, that's how I see Zod.
   - [Zustand](https://github.com/pmndrs/zustand): A very lightweight yet powerful state management library.
-They say Redux is so much complicated.
+They say Redux is so much more complicated.
 I have only used Zustand so far, as a third-party state management library.
 - [React Hook Form](https://react-hook-form.com/): A form state management library.
 Works nice with zod.
 - [shadcn/ui](https://ui.shadcn.com/): A dope UI library that provides nice components.
 - [React Email](https://react.email/): Prepare emails with JSX!